 OLY Parle is a small non-profit, based in Olympia, Washington (capital of the state of Washington).
-OLY Parle strives to expand horizons for young adults and other community members with an affinity for the French language.
+OLY Parle strives to expand horizons for adults of all ages with an affinity for the French language.
 The focus is mainly to acquire basic skills and to develop ways for all of them to gain stronger verbal skills in a non-native tongue.
 The approach is exploratory with two-way interaction between facilitator and participants.

 The changing curriculum is tailored to the skills’ mix of the participants.
 Such practice can open doors to professions using multi-lingual skills, sharpen appreciation of cultural and artistic expressions plus seize opportunities to expand perspectives beyond a North American-Anglo driven setting.
 The practice can help to regain use of the language and to put it into practice in other francophone settings.